mapogolions/streams/README.md

 * Project motivation - learning by creating (I created this to learn the intricate details)
 * No intended for production (I don't have a long term intent to maintain this project for real use)
-* I'd suggest using a mature project [basic-stream](https://github.com/rpominov/basic-streams)
+* I'd suggest using a mature project [basic-streams](https://github.com/rpominov/basic-streams)

 ### Introduction

-The simple library for event streams.
 OOP programming consider a stream as an object.
 On the other hand, in functional programming a stream is a high order function.

 #### OOP (zen-observable)